Applying for the Program

 the Intensive Weekend program.

-Admissions decisions are expected by June or July, earlier for Advanced Standing admissions.
+Admissions decisions are expected by June or July on a rolling basis, earlier for Advanced Standing admissions.
+Cohort assignment will occur later.
 Please let us know if you have applied to an on-campus program and need an earlier decision.
 All admission decisions are contingent upon the confirmation of a field placement by August 1.
-The student is required to be in field throughout duration of their studies in the Intensive Weekend program.
+The student is required to be in field throughout the duration of their studies in the Intensive Weekend program.

 Program start dates:

-Program Orientation is scheduled mid-week during the last week of
+Program Orientation and a "Field Day" are scheduled mid-week during the last week of

 August, on-campus in New Brunswick.
 The preparatory program is in